Pulumi Deployments vs. traditional CI/CD

 Pulumi Deployments is a cloud automation platform.
-It can serve as a CI/CD system, but it has the flexibility to do so much more.
+It can serve as a CI/CD system, but it has the flexibility to do much more.
 How does it compare to something like GitHub Actions, GitLab CI, or Terraform Enterprise?
-The primary difference is that they are designed around source control events.
-All of these systems assume that the primary mechanism for a workflow run is a git commit.
-That assumption may be true in the domain of application development, but it falls apart when working in the domain of cloud infrastructure automation.

-Pulumi Deployments does provide a fully featured, git commit-driven deployment workflow for the simple case.
+Pulumi Deployments provides a fully featured, git commit-driven deployment workflow for the simple case.
 But when deploying infrastructure, a single program often maps to dozens, hundreds, or even thousands of environments.
 SaaS companies often spin up dedicated infrastructure in response to a customer signing up for a particular SKU.
 Platform teams often enable self-service of Kubernetes clusters through internal tools and portals.
 High-scale, globally distributed systems often deploy the same component dozens of times into multiple regions.
 In all of these systems, you are not pushing a single commit through your three traditional dev/staging/production environments.
 You are writing complex orchestration at scale.

 The Deployments Platform offers a combination of Deployment Settings that describe all necessary dependencies, and Deployment Triggers that run deployments via Automation API, the REST API, and more.
 Stacks can be programmatically created and configured via the Settings REST API, and updated via Triggers.
 This unlocks platform scenarios that aren’t possible with tools that only offer git push